sumitmahankale/PowerBI/README.md

 ## Overview

-This repository contains multiple Power BI projects analyzing various business domains such as Retail, Healthcare, Finance, E-Commerce, Manufacturing, and Banking.
+This repository contains multiple Power BI projects analyzing various business domains.
 Each module includes datasets and Power BI reports for insightful visualizations and data-driven decision-making.

 ##  Datasets and Reports